Revolution 1848

 In the event the Windischgrätz forcibly captured Vienna repulsing the advances of an Hungarian relieving force which was in any case hesitant to cross the frontiers of Hungary into Austria without the express invitation of the radical-controlled rump of the assembly which continued to hold sessions in Vienna.

-Such nationalities as the Serbs, the Slovaks, and the Rumanians also tended to operate against the establishment of a definite Hungarian political power - not so much to restore the Habsburg system as to inhibit the unwelcome threat of Magyarisation.
+Such nationalities as the Serbs, the Slovaks, and the Romanians also tended, in these times, to resist the establishment of a definite Hungarian political power - not so much to restore the Habsburg system as to inhibit the unwelcome threat of Magyarisation.

-Thus a notable historical irony came about where those inclined to champion Slav and Rumanian nationality felt practically obliged to give their support to a reactionary dynasty which favoured absolutism largely because the would-be constitutionally and politically reforming Magyars, who would be politically dominant in an independent kingdom of Hungary which would contain Slav and Rumanian minorities, seemed to offer them full fruits of citizenship only after assimilation.
+Thus a notable historical irony came about where those inclined to champion Slav and Romanian nationality felt practically obliged to give their support to a reactionary dynasty which favoured absolutism largely because the would-be constitutionally and politically reforming Magyars, who would be politically dominant in an independent kingdom of Hungary which would contain Slav and Romanian minorities, seemed to offer them full fruits of citizenship only after a substantial degree of assimilation.

 In November there was rioting in Berlin and King Frederick William ordered the dispersal of the Prussian Assembly.
 Prussian and other states' forces intervened in several German states to restore princely rule.